reb0und/lrs/notes/advanced_features.md

 - Slices are a pointer to some data and the length of the slice, can use the `len` method to get the length of a slice and the `as_mut_ptr` method to access the raw pointer of a slice, because there is a mutable slice to `i32` values, `as_mut_ptr` returns a raw pointer with the type `*mut i32` which is stored in the variable `ptr`
 - Kept the assertion that the `mid` index is wihtin the slice, then get to the unsafe code, the `slice::from_raw_parts_mut` function takes a raw pointer and a length, and creates a slice, can use it to create a slice that starts from `ptr` and is `mid` items long, can then call the `add` method on `ptr` with `mid` as an argument to get a raw pointer that starts at `mid`, and create a slice using that pointer and the remaining number of items after `mid` as the length
 - The function `slice::from_raw_parts_mut` is unsafe because it takes a raw pointer and must trust that this pointer is valid, the `add` method on raw pointers is also unsafe because it must trust that the offset location is also a valid pointer, must place in `unsafe` block around calls to `slice::from_raw_parts_mut` and `add` so can call them, by looking at code and adding the assertion that `mid` must be less than or equal to `len`, can tell that all the raw pointers used within the `unsafe` block will be valid pointers to data within the slice, this is an acceptable and appropriate used of `unsafe`
-- Don't need to mark teh resultant `split_at_mut` function as `unsafe` and can call this function from safe Rust, have created a safe abstraction to the unsafe code with an implementation of the function that uses `unsafe` code in a safe way, since it creates only valid pointers from the data this function has access to
+- Don't need to mark the resultant `split_at_mut` function as `unsafe` and can call this function from safe Rust, have created a safe abstraction to the unsafe code with an implementation of the function that uses `unsafe` code in a safe way, since it creates only valid pointers from the data this function has access to
 - In contrast, this use of `slice::from_raw_parts_mut` would likely crash when the slice is used, the code takes an arbitrary memory location and creates a slice 10,000 items long
 - Example: ```
 use std::slice;